 2. The reputation of the hosting provider

-The provider must also have a track record of working with SaaS companies and can address specific SaaS requirements such as compliance, new technology integration, and capacity planning.
+The provider must also have a track record of working with SaaS companies and can IP address lookup specific SaaS requirements such as compliance, new technology integration, and capacity planning.

 In other words, SaaS should not be a loose grouping of services that the hosting provider offers to capitalize on the SaaS trend but rather a natural extension of the provider’s core business and expertise.

 To get a better, genuine, and unbiased understanding, take surveys on social media, interview past and present customers, and visit forums discussing the same.
 You are subscribing to a SaaS hosting provider, so don’t just rush into it.

 Vital factors to look out for include customer feedback and how they generally feel about their preferred provider.
 Ask them about regrets they feel about their choices and what wrongs they wish they could rectify.

 The reason for having this in mind is quite simple.
 SaaS being a global phenomenon today simply means one particular company would be having thousands of clients already.
 And all of them must have rated and reviewed the company, perhaps vouched for or against its services.

 When looking for a hosting solution for your SaaS product, performance and scalability are two very critical factors that you’ll need to consider.
 These two attributes are the key determinants of how fast and reliable the network is.

 Your preferred SaaS web hosting company should, therefore, have several data centers spread across the planet.
 Having them scattered all over the globe means your business will enjoy direct access to internet exchanges and rightly so, experience increased speed.

 For instance, if your business experiences peaks in traffic on a daily or monthly basis, you’ll need the core processing power to handle the data and the ability to scale vertically with minimal costs.
 That won’t be an issue if your SaaS hosting provider has the requisite capacity in place.